BenSimonds/bensimonds.github.io/source/_posts/2014-10-02-atmospheric-rendering-with-osl.md

 > Is it possible to somehow "convert" it to bitmap to speed it up with static shots?
 It's now really slow compared to internal blender sky.

 Ben Simonds (Aug 19, 2015)
-> You could put an equine angular camera in the scene and render out a HDR.
+> You could put an equirectangular camera in the scene and render out a HDR.
 Then use that as your environment map.

 Ben Simonds (Jul 09, 2015)
 > Like I say, the scene has *zero* geometry.
 It's all a world shader including the planet.